mikehailu7/AirBnB_clone/README.md

-This is a group project on airbnb
+This is a group project on airbnb console